Viewable With ANY Browser

 *** End Right Sidebar ***

-The "merge" of walkways at the north end of the teardrop bed is actually an intersection.
-Beyond the intersection, the walkways again diverge and then curve.
-With the main walkway, they surround a circular bed.
+The "merge" of paths at the north end of the teardrop bed is actually an intersection.
+Beyond the intersection, the paths again diverge and then curve.
+With the main path, they surround a circular bed.

-The small patio does not actually touch either the east or slough wall.
-The climbing 'Peace' in the rose bed reaches behind the patio towards the last Camellia sasanqua in the east bed, in the corner of the garden.
+A small brick patio is framed by the east, circular, and rose beds.
+On a small table on the patio is a potted Cymbidium orchid.
+I was told that, unlike tropical orchids, this can remain outside in the winter frosts unless we have an exceptionally severe frost.
+The climbing 'Peace' in the rose bed reaches behind the patio towards the last C. sasanqua in the east bed, in the corner of the garden.
 From the patio to the slough wall — dividing the east and rose beds — is a very short path of stepping stones so that I can operate the manual sprinklers for My Hill without stepping into mud.

 Rose Bed